Summary

 Treatment of epilepsy

 Medications used to control seizures are called antiseizure medications (ASMs).
-The decision whether to treat a child with medication after they have been diagnosed with epilepsy is made depending on the risk of further seizures against the potential risks and benefits of ASMs.
-This decision also incorporates the family’s values and preferences.
+The decision to treat a child with medication depends on the risk of further seizures against the potential risks and benefits of medication.

 Medication is the first line of treatment for epilepsy.
-Medications are not a cure, but they aim to lessen or stop the seizures, preferably with few or no side-effects.
+It is not a cure, but aims to lessen or stop the seizures, preferably with few or no side-effects.

 Starting a child on medication can be a difficult choice.
 Most parents worry about side effects and long-term effects of taking medications.

-Treatment is not recommended lightly and the decision to treat is usually based on sound clinical evidence.
-Medications are effective for approximately two thirds of people with epilepsy (although it may take time to find the right medication or combination of medications).
-If several medications fail to control seizures, other options for treatment may be considered such as:
+Medications are effective for about two thirds of people with epilepsy.
+It may take time to find the right medication or combination of medications.
+If several medications can't control seizures, other treatment may include:

 - surgery